Balancingrock/classic-jekyll-theme/README.md

 ## Installation & setup

 On MacOS the gems are located in: `Library/Ruby/Gems/<version>/gems/classic-jekyll-theme-<version>`.
 Replace the versions with the appropriate numbers (note: these are two different unrelated version numbers).
 These pages not only contain examples, but also some information about using the theme.
-Some of the steps below need the path to the gem, so make sure you know it.
+Some of the steps below need the path to the gem, so make sure you know it (do 'bundle show classic-jekyll-theme').

 Install the theme: